robrich/kubernetes-hands-on-workshop/A-Docker/02-Hello-Docker/start/README.md

 5. Write this:

    ```
-   CMD ["node", "server"]
+   CMD ["node", "index.mjs"]
    ```

-   This says "The command line to run when starting the container is `node server`.
-In other words, Start Node with the `server.js` file."
+   This says "The command line to run when starting the container is `node index.mjs`.
+In other words, Start Node with the `index.mjs` file."

    Note that all the other lines get run as we build the image.
 Only this line gets run as the container starts.